cdeck3r/instablog/docs_site/content/post/components.md

 sec = 5
 +++

-### Instacrawler
+### instacrawler

-Instacrawler collects URLs of posts from an Instagram's profile.
-It identifies them by their short code - an alphanumeric string, such as `BhRpkfqgnsf`.
+Instacrawler collects URLs of posts from an Instagram's profile feed.
+It identifies posts by their short code - an alphanumeric string, such as `BhRpkfqgnsf`.

 The software component consists of two parts.